mpeirone/SDRSharp-Net-Remote2/readme.md

 # SDRSharp Net Remote #

-Copyright 2014 - 2015 Al Brown
+Copyright mpeirone 2022

-al [at] eartoearoak.com
+Thanks to Al Brown (al [at] eartoearoak.com) for the first version(https://github.com/EarToEarOak/SDRSharp-Net-Remote)

 A network and serial remote control plugin for SDRSharp.